VMware Tanzu Greenplum Connector for Apache Spark 2.x Release Notes

 The Connector is certified against the Greenplum, Spark, and Scala versions listed above.
 The Connector is bundled with, and certified against, the listed PostgreSQL JDBC driver version.

 VMware Tanzu Greenplum Connector for Apache Spark 2.1.0 includes new and changed features and bug fixes.

 Greenplum Connector for Apache Spark 2.1.0 includes this new and changed feature:

 The Connector now uses external temporary tables when it loads data between Greenplum and Spark.
 Benefits include the following:

 - Greenplum Database external temporary tables are created and reside in their own schema; the Greenplum user reading the data is no longer required to have

 CREATEprivileges on the schema in which the accessed Greenplum table resides.

 - Greenplum Database removes external temporary tables when the session is over; manual clean-up of orphaned external tables is no longer required.
 (Cleaning Up Orphaned Greenplum External Tables in previous versions of the documentation describes this now-unnecessary procedure.)

 - The Connector reuses external temporary tables; it creates fewer tables and has less of an impact on Greenplum Database catalog bloat.

-The following issues were resolved in Greenplum-Spark Connector version 2.1.0:
+The following issues were resolved in Greenplum Connector for Apache Spark version 2.1.0: